 - Correcting objective assignments, quizzes, and homework

-TAs occasionally offer review sessions prior to exams, providing the opportunity to re-examine concepts and ask questions in the company of their peers.
+For most disciplines, TAs offer review sessions prior to exams, providing the opportunity to re-examine concepts and ask questions in the company of their peers.
 This peer-to-peer model benefits all students interested in receiving additional academic support.

 TAs are approved to work up to 4 hours per week, per course or section, not to exceed 8 hours per week.
 Additional hours must be pre-approved by the CWAA.